-A Path to Prosperity: Renewable energy for islands was made possible because of the engagement and contributions of Antigua & Barbuda, Bahamas, Cabo Verde, Fiji, France, Germany, Jamaica, New Zealand, Samoa, Tokelau, Vanuatu, United Arab Emirates, United States of America, the Asian Development Bank, the Caribbean Development Bank, the International Renewable Energy Agency, the United Nations Development Programme, and the World Bank.
+A Path to Prosperity: Renewable Energy for Islands was made possible through the engagement and contributions of the governments of Antigua & Barbuda, Bahamas, Cabo Verde, Fiji, France, Germany, Jamaica, New Zealand, St. Vincent and the Grenadines, Samoa, Tokelau, Vanuatu, the United Arab Emirates and the United States of America, as well as Aguas de Ponta Preta, the Asian Development Bank, the Caribbean Development Bank, the ECOWAS Commission for Renewable Energy and Energy Efficiency, Fondation Energies pour le Monde, the International Renewable Energy Agency (IRENA), the United Nations Development Programme and the World Bank.
 Country information was obtained from the CIA World Factbook.
+Highlighted tools stem from IRENA island-related programmatic work spanning the last five years.